-The Ignatian Literary Magazine is the University of San Francisco's student-run literary journal, founded during the 1910-1911 school year.
-Over the years, the Ignatian has appeared in a multitude of iterations, ranging from a lit mag/alumni magazine/sports report to a quarterly publication for the work of students, faculty and staff.
+The Ignatian Literary Magazine is the University of San Francisco's student-run literary journal, founded during the 1910-11 school year.
+Over the years, the Ignatian has appeared in a multitude of iterations, ranging from an alumni magazine to an annual yearbook.

 - Submissions should not have been previously published elsewhere.

-- As we now read submissions blindly, contributors should not have their name on any part of the document itself.
+- Contributors should not include their name on any part of the document itself.

 - Multiple submissions in all categories are welcome.

 - All submissions must include a 50-word third-person bio, which will be reprinted in the magazine should the work be chosen for publication.

 - Editors' Choice Award: In each literary category, the section editor will select the most exceptional submission for this prize; the author of the winning work will receive a $50 gift card of their choice.